jeanmorais/jeanmorais.dev/content/about/index.md

 Hello World!

 I'm a very curious software developer.
-When I'm not working, I'll probably be researching new things to learn, looking for [new tracks/new electronic music artists](https://soundcloud.com/jeanmorais), and watching football and NBA games.
+When I'm not working, I'll probably be coding, reading, looking for [new tracks/electronic music artists](https://soundcloud.com/jeanmorais), and watching football and NBA games.

 I currently work as a Software Developer at [Neoway](https://www.neoway.com.br/), helping companies through Big Data solutions.